We live in a world of endless resources.

-In general, it takes about 15-20 minutes of reading per day.
-There are a whole host of plans and resources available, and I have a few favorites linked below.
+There are a variety of plans and options available, and I have a few favorites linked below.

 However it works for you, whichever method or combination is most practical, my encouragement for the new year is to read the whole Bible.
 Get to know the God who made you.
 Dive deeper in your understanding of context – to specific passages and to the Bible as a whole.
 And, “grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be glory both now and forever!
 Amen,” (2 Peter 3:18).